 Traffic Calming Policy:

-The policy is intended to deal with all forms of traffic calming devices and their use on residential streets including Local and Collector Roads as designated in the Official Plan.
+The policy deals with all forms of traffic calming devices and their use on residential streets including Local and Collector Roads as designated in the Official Plan.

-Traffic calming is the act of reducing traffic speed and volume on a group of streets within a specific geographical area by implementing proven methods to reduce identified problems.
+Traffic calming is intended to improve the enjoyment and pedestrian friendliness of the neighbourhood under review by reducing traffic speed and volume on a group of streets within a specific geographical area and by implementing proven methods to reduce identified problems.
 The policy provides a framework that will enable the City Administration to determine proper and effective courses of action when dealing with concerns relating to traffic volume, excessive speed, and pedestrian and vehicular safety.